Traveller task system

 Sonar with Linnea at Pitchers

-Me hiding behind the screen when playing Sonar at a pub, screens are excellent to hide behind when rolling the referee D6 of a secret task roll.
+Me hiding behind the screen when playing Sonar at a pub, screens are excellent to hide behind when rolling the referee D6 rolls to modify the actual task result.

 Secret rolls